sfdx-mass-action-scheduler/sfdx-mass-action-scheduler/README.md

 What can I do with Mass Action Scheduler?
 -----------------------------------------

-I'm sure you're full of ideas of how you can use this app.
+I'm sure you will think of all kinds of ideas how you can use this app.
 Here are some things you can do with Mass Action Scheduler:
 * Run a process monthly
 * Run a data correction actions daily
 * Automatically add leads and contacts to campaigns based on report or list view criteria